 * Company seeks capital reorganisation

-* To reduce capital stock, clear $9 bln of accumulated losses
+* To reduce capital stock, clear $9 bln of accumulated

 * Also proposes 10-for-1 reverse stock split

 * Shares close up 2.5 pct

 TOKYO, May 24 Mitsubishi Motors Corp,

 the Japanese maker of Triton pickups, the Outlander Sport SUV